neoforged/.github/primers/1.21.9/index.md

     - `VISITED_BLOCK_POSITIONS` - Important block positions visited.
     - `TRANSPORT_ITEMS_COOLDOWN_TICKS` - How many ticks to wait before transporting items.
     - `UNREACHABLE_TRANSPORT_BLOCK_POSITIONS` - Holds a list of positions that are impossible to get to.
+- `net.minecraft.world.entity.ai.navigation.GroundPathNavigation#setCanPathToTargetsBelowSurface` - Sets whether the entity can target other entities that are underneath a non-air block below the starting position.
 - `net.minecraft.world.entity.animal.coppergolem`
     - `CopperGolem` - The copper golem entity.
     - `CopperGolemAi` - The brain logic for the copper golem.